 Despite the complex mechanics of a digital notary stamp, it opens up doors to a variety of use cases.
 On the other hand, digital notary stamps can get confusing when it comes to electronic notarizations.
 And that’s because a digital notary stamp is still not as widely accepted and used as paper-based notarization.

-5. Seven steps to create a notary stamp online
+How to get a notary stamp online?

 1. Check eligibility